NICHD-BSPC/thongdee-2025/README.md

 workflow also generates the Circos plots of interactions, stored in `data/rnaseq_rilseq/{sample}/{sample}_circos_plot.svg`.

+## Render RMarkdown files

-Plots and tables summarizing the mapped fragments results are generated through downstream Rmarkdown scripts.
-Computation time takes several hours per condition; samples are processed in batches per conditions.
+Plots and tables summarizing the mapped fragments results are generated through downstream RMarkdown files rendered into HTML.
+Computation time takes several hours per condition.
+To support parallel execution, samples are processed in subgroups and have been split into multiple subdirectories differing only by the set of samples processed.

 Each RMarkdown file in the `workflows/rilseq-*/downstream-*` directories should be run in the `env-r` environment.
 Each directory has a `summary.Rmd` to be run